Chyavana had a son named Pramati and Pramati had a son named Ruru.

 Instantly, the serpent was transformed back to his original form of a sage.
 He thanked Ruru, blessed him and said "A brahmin should be well versed in the Vedas.
 He has a sacred duty of inspiring all creatures with faith in God.
 He should be kind, benevolent, truthful and forgiving.
 He should not take away the life of any creature.
 Nor should he be harsh towards anyone.
 These are the injunctions of the Vedas.
 A kshatriya (one belonging to the warrior sect) should, on the other hand, be stern and should wield the sword."

-He then narrated to Ruru the story of the destruction of the snakes in the Sarpa Yaga (a ritual for destroying the snakes) performed by King Janamejaya, a descendant of the Pandavas to avenge the killing of his father Parikshit by a serpent and how the serpent race was saved from decimation by Sage Astika.
+He then narrated to Ruru the story of the destruction of the serpents in the Sarpa Yaga (a ritual for destroying the snakes), performed by King Janamejaya, a descendant of the Pandavas, to avenge the killing of his father Parikshit by a serpent and how the serpent race was saved from decimation by Sage Astika.

 Next Post: Jaratkaru Weds Jaratkaru!